Tinbeerwah, Queensland: Geography

+The Cooroy-Noosa Road runs through from west (Lake Macdonald) to east (Tewantin).

-Mount Tinbeerwah is located in the north where the Tewantin National Park and Tewantin Forest Reserve have been established.
+Mount Tinbeerwah is in the north of locality (26.3902°S 152.9752°E) rising 265 m above sea level.

+The north of the locality is within the Tewantin National Park.

 History

 The name Tinbeerwah is Aboriginal for "place of grasstrees" or "high hill climbing up".

 Tinbeerwah Provisional School opened on 2 September 1914.
-On 1 September 1916 it became Tinbeerwah State School.
+On 1 September 1916, it became Tinbeerwah State School.
 It closed on 9 August 1963.

-In 1987 12-year-old Noosa schoolgirl Sian Kingi was raped and murdered in Tinbeerwah after being abducted from Noosa Heads.
+In 1987, 12-year-old Noosa schoolgirl Sian Kingi was raped and murdered in Tinbeerwah after being abducted from Noosa Heads.

-Between 2008 and 2013 Tinbeerwah (and the rest of the Shire of Noosa) was within Sunshine Coast Region but the Shire of Noosa was re-established in 2014.
+Between 2008 and 2013, Tinbeerwah (and the rest of the Shire of Noosa) was within Sunshine Coast Region but the Shire of Noosa was re-established in 2014.